hassan0x/MassForce/README.md

 With the brute-force techniques also there were a lot of tools that do a great job, but a few of tools that was producing high performace with this techniques like massDNS but the rate of the false positive was very high in my experience, so i decided to build my own tool, after a lot of research i found a library called adns that was capable of sending a lot of dns queries asynchronously.

-The tool is capable of performing brute force of 30,000 subdomains in one minute.
+The tool is capable of performing brute force of 30,000 subdomains in one minute with a very high success rate.

 ### The Wordlist